bohlinger/wavy/docs/tutorials_WEkEO.rst

    cp envtmp .env

-to establish the invisible .env-file and voilà everything should be in place.
+to establish the invisible .env-file and voilà, everything should be in place.

 As usual you have to ammend your config scripts to efficiently use **wavy**.
 This is done as usual but let's do one example with it.
 Go to your config directory and run: